vados-sa/CPP/Module 02/README.md

 **An operator overloading function teaches C++ what the operator should do for a specific class.**

+### Ad-hoc polymorphism
+It refers to the ability of functions or operators to operate on different types of data in a way that is specific to each type.
+It is a form of polymorphism where the behavior of a function or operator is determined by the type of its arguments.
+This is achieved through **function overloading** and **operator overloading** in C++.

 ## Static Functions in a Class
 Static functions in a class are functions that belong to the class itself rather than to any specific instance of the class.
 This is in contrast to non-static functions, which operate on a specific instance of the class.
 - A static function is associated with the class itself, not with any particular object of the class.